-Abyssinians are prone to gingivitis and gum disease so care should be taken to maintain oral hygene.
-This can be achieved with regular brushing with a pet toothbrush and toothpaste (never use human toothpaste), or by feeding raw chicken necks or human grade chunks of raw steak two to three times a week.
+Oral hygiene is important with any cat, brush the teeth daily with a pet toothbrush and toothpaste (never use human toothpaste), or feed raw chicken necks/ chunks of raw steak two to three times a week.

-Your Abyssinian should see a veterinarian once a year for a health check up.
+Your Abyssinian should see a veterinarian once a year for health checks.

 The average lifespan of an Abyssinian cat is between 12-15 years.